hotpeppersec/cloudlab/docs/_source/01_setup.rst

 Let's start by considering the objectives for this book.

-- Create an extensible lab environment for rapid prototyping and development.
+- Create an extensible lab environment for prototyping and development.
 - Get out of our old comfort zone, into a new one.
 - Keep our lab costs down while meeting the rest of the objectives.
 Utilize free services and open source tools to the extent possible.
 - Use the published best practices for each tool we choose to employ.